paldepind/dffptch/README.md

 How the diff format works
 -------------------------
-The diff format consists of an object with up to four properties. `a` is an object representing added properties.
+The diff format is an object with up to four properties. `a` is an object representing added properties.
 Each key is the name of a property and each value is the value assigned to the property. `m` is a similar object but for modified properties and with shortened keys. `d` is an array with deleted properties as elements. `r` contains all changes to nested objects and arrays, it recursively contains the four properties as well for the nested object.

 An example
 ```javascript
 {
   a: {foo: 'bar'}, // One aded property